One Page Cheat SheetClick Here to download a printable one page getting started guide.

 The Advanced Crop works using four points to make an array of possibilities!
 Drag the four points to make the shape you want to keep.
 Anything outside the red bounding box will be removed.

 With the Circular Crop, you can crop in an oval or circle.
 Resize the circle by using the blue and gray handles.
 You can also move the circle to capture exactly what you need.

 Click "Crop Image" to save your changes.
 Your image is now cropped!

 When you crop an image, the parts outside the cropping box are never truly deleted.
 If you need to change the cropping, select the image and go back to the crop icon at any time.
 The complete image will still be available.

 Filters are a great way to add a unique style to your storyboard.

-Next select which filter you want to apply by clicking on it.
+Next, click on the "Filters" button to bring up a drop down menu of different filters.
+The filter automatically defaults to color.
+Select which filter you want to apply by clicking on it.
 Your selected objects will now be transformed!